openforis/fra-platform/server/definitions/en/tad.md

 # 6 Forest policy and legislation

-## 6a  Policies, Legislation and national platform for stakeholder participation in forest policy
+## 6a Policies, legislation and national platform for stakeholder participation in forest policy

 ### POLICIES SUPPORTING SUSTAINABLE FOREST MANAGEMENT

 > Policies or strategies that explicitly encourage sustainable forest management.

-### LEGISLATION AND REGULATIONS SUPPORTING SUSTAINABLE FOREST MANAGEMENT
+### LEGISLATION AND/OR REGULATIONS SUPPORTING SUSTAINABLE FOREST MANAGEMENT

 > Legislation and regulations that govern and guide sustainable forest management, operations and use.